Dijo Jose Antony

 Dijo Jose Antony (born 25 August 1988) is a musician, Indian film director and ad film maker, who works predominantly in Malayalam cinema.
-Dijo is popularly known for his second directorial, Jana Gana Mana, an investigative crime thriller that was lauded by Indian movie lovers across the globe for its engaging courtroom drama.
 He debuted as a film director with the film Queen (2018) featuring newcomers.
 His third directorial titled Malayalee From India released in 2024.
-Dijo is also famous for conceptualizing many ad films including the Kairali TMT's viral advertisement starring Mohanlal.
+Dijo has also directed many ad films including the Kairali TMT's viral advertisement starring Mohanlal.

 Early life

 Dijo Jose Antony was born in Ernakulam, Kerala on 25 August 1988 to Jose Antony and Deena Jose.
 He has two siblings, Deepu Jose and Deepti Jose.
 Dijo was educated in Bhavan's Vidya Mandir, Girinagar and graduated in Electrical Engineering from the Federal Institute of Science and Technology, Angamaly.
 Dijo began his media career in 2010 with a Malayalam musical album titled "La Cochin".
 In 2018, he debuted as a film director with the film Queen which featured many debutant artists and crew members.
 Dijo is also an ad filmmaker, making ads for various brands and corporates under the brand name La Cochin.